Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Conder has 32 active public transport stops, all of which are bus stops.
-These stops are served by 65 different routes that together facilitate 5,101 weekly passenger trips.
-The transport system in Conder is rated as good, with residents on average located 246 meters from the nearest stop.
+Public transport analysis shows that Conder has 32 active transport stops operating within its boundaries, all of which are bus stops.
+These stops are serviced by a total of 65 individual routes, collectively providing 5,101 weekly passenger trips.
+The accessibility of public transport is rated as good, with residents typically located 246 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transportation at 94%.
+Vehicle ownership averages 1.8 per dwelling, which is above the regional average.

 Frequently Asked Questions - Transport